drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

 Vireo Results and Interpretation
 -------------------------------------
 After running the Vireo_ steps, you will have a number of files in your ``$VIREO_OUTDIR``.
-Theses are the files that most users will find the most informative:
+These are the files that most users will find the most informative:

 - ``summary.tsv``